Southern Indiana Wheelmen

 2. Mileage Awards

-1. Thousand mile awards shall be determined by the number of registered Club miles ridden between January 1 and the end of the third weekend in October.
+1. Thousand Mile Awards will be determined by the number of registered Club miles ridden from October 1 through September 30.

 ARTICLE VII - RIDES